-If connecting an RS485 network to a PC use caution if contemplating the use of an RS232 to 485 converter together with a USB to RS485 adapter.
+If connecting an RS485 network to a PC use caution if contemplating the use of an RS232 to 485 converters together with a USB to RS485 adapter.
 Consider either an RS232 to RS485 converter, connected directly to a suitable RS232 jack on the PC, or use a USB to RS485 converter or, for desktop PCs a suitable plug in RS485 card.
 (Many 232:485 converters draw power from the RS232 socket.
 If using a USB to RS232 adapter, the adapter may not have enough power available to run the 232:485 converter.)

 Screened twisted pair cable should be used.
 For longer cable runs or noisier environments, use of a cable specifically designed for RS485 may be necessary to achieve optimum performance.
 All "A" terminals should be connected together using one conductor of the twisted pair cable, all "B" terminals should be connected together using the other conductor in the pair.
-The cable screen should be connected to the "Gnd" terminals.

 A Belden 9841 (Single pair) or 9842 (Two pair) or similar cable with a characteristic impedance of 120 ohms is recommended.
 The cable should be terminated at each end with a 120 ohm, quarter watt (or greater) resistor.
 Note: Diagram shows wiring topology only.
-Always follow terminal identification on power sensor product label.
+Always follow terminal identification as per the wiring diagram lasered on the side of the SDM120.